 My academic interests were mainly science and mathematics.
 Biology required the memorization of lots of technical terms, which I found impossible.
 The book One, Two, Three, Infinity by George Gamow sparked my interest in physics.
 But mathematics came in first.
 In mathematics it is not necessary to memorize anything.
 You just figure it out.

 English was my hardest subject.
-I didn’t really learn to write until I started working on my PhD dissertation.
+I didn’t learn to write well until I started working on my PhD dissertation.
 When I got the first draft back from my major professor Robert J. Wisner, there was but one page that didn’t have more red marks than black ink.
-Bob was at that time an editor for Brooks/Cole and he knew a lot about writing.
+Bob was at that time an editor for Brooks/Cole.
+I learned more about writing when Carol and I wrote Doing Mathematics with Scientific WorkPlace, thanks to Editor Susan Bagby.

 Although not a member of the most popular crowd that consisted mostly of jocks, I was elected as the junior class president and president of Honor Society.
 I was the drum major in the marching band and had lead roles in some school plays.